South Carolina Medicaid Eligibility for Long Term Care: Income & Asset Limits

 How to Apply for South Carolina Medicaid

 Seniors can apply for SC Medicaid online at Healthy Connections or they can complete and submit the required forms to their local Healthy Connections county office.
 Forms for Aged Blind or Disabled Medicaid can be found half way down this webpage.
 Forms for Nursing Home Medicaid or Home and Community Based Services via a Medicaid Waiver can be found at the bottom of this webpage.
 Since the application process varies based on the program for which a senior is applying, it can be confusing.
-For Medicaid related questions or for assistance, persons can contact Healthy Connections at 888-549-0820.
+For Medicaid related questions or for assistance, persons can contact Healthy Connections Members Help Center at 888-549-0820.

 Prior to applying for long-term care Medicaid in South Carolina, it is imperative that seniors are certain all eligibility requirements are met.
 Persons who have income and / or resources in excess of the limit(s) can benefit from Medicaid planning for the best chance of acceptance into a Medicaid program.
 Familiarizing oneself with general information about the application process for long-term care Medicaid can be helpful.